Jezidmar/Wake_word_detector/README.md

 </p>

 After the model is trained, we can convert it into onnx or tflite format suitable for edge device.
-Find .ipynb script for converting in /models folder.
+Find script for converting in /export folder.

 ### For benchmarking performance, I devised 2 testing sets: